US board and staff all volunteers

 From the Heart

-Abdul Jamil Kamawal was born and raised in a rural village, in the Nangarhar province of Afghanistan named Kama.
-While much of his childhood was lost in the shadow of being an orphan with siblings to care for, his immense love for education earned him a scholarship to study surveying in the United States in the State of Oregon.
+Abdul Jamil Kamawal was born and raised in a rural village, in the Nangarhar Province of Afghanistan, in the District of Kama.
+While much of his childhood was lost in the shadow of being an orphan with siblings to care for, his immense love for education earned him a scholarship to study surveying in the United States in the state of Oregon.

-Shortly after obtaining his Associates degree in the 60’s, he returned from the U.S to his village to fulfill his responsibility to his family and community.
-His goal to help support sustainable change within the community.
-However, when the Soviet Union invaded his home in the 80s, significant turmoil and disruption forced him to flee with his wife and children to nearby Pakistan.
+Shortly after obtaining his Associates degree in the 60’s, he left the US and returned to his village to fulfill his responsibility to his family and community.
+His hope was always to help support sustainable change within the community.
+However, when the Soviet Union invaded Afghanistan in 1979, significant turmoil and disruption forced him to flee with his wife and children to nearby Pakistan.
 Risking the trek to Pakistan through mountainous terrain and leaving all their possessions behind, they endured four years as refugees in Peshawar, Pakistan.
-Abdul Jamil Kamawal and his family eventually were able to relocate to the U.S. He later changed his last name to Kamawal, meaning “person from Kama” to reflect his connection to his people and his pride in the village that raised him.
+Abdul Jamil Kamawal and his family eventually were able to relocate to the U.S. He later changed his last name to Kamawal, meaning “a person from Kama,” to reflect his connection to his people and his pride in the village that raised him.

-Kama Relief was saddened by the sudden death of our founder Abdul Jamil Kamawal in 2016 but Kama Relief continues to carry out the vision of Abdul Jamil Kamawal through his family and the board of directors through this important work.
+Kama Relief was saddened by the sudden death of our founder Abdul Jamil Kamawal in 2016 but Kama Relief continues to carry out his vision through his family and the board of directors through this important work.
 As a family-run organization, we strive to embody Jamil’s values and morals in the continuation of his legacy.
 By the will of Allah, we hope to continue to extend the reach of his work and be a part of rebuilding the country he cared so deeply for.